dmohindru/react-projects/react-login-demo/react-authentication-tutorial/README.md

 - Using protected routes based on user roles
 - Getting access token on its expire using refresh token (thou not woking in current code state)
 - Presistent user login
+- Custom login hooks to save user entered details in a login form

 [Original Code repo](https://github.com/gitdagray/react_register_form)